 Also, it's important to note that SRS tax benefits are on top of your CPF top-up tax relief.
 You can read more here about whether you should invest for retirement using your SRS savings.

 Here are six myths you may have heard and believed about SRS accounts.

 Myth #1: SRS is only for Singaporeans

 All Singaporeans, Permanent Residents and foreigners living in Singapore can open an SRS account.
 The only requirements are that you must be at least 18 years old and are not an undischarged bankrupt.

 You can start contributing to your SRS the moment you open an SRS account, as long as you earn any income (including directors' fees) in the current year.
 You can contribute to the SRS up to any age until you make the first withdrawal from your SRS account.

 Myth #2: SRS is part of the CPF system

-SRS is not part of your CPF - it is a voluntary scheme that complements your CPF savings for retirement.
-You can contribute any amount to your SRS accounts and as many times as you wish within the year, subject up to to a maximum contribution cap of S$15,300 for Singaporeans and PRs, and S$35,700 for foreigners per year.
+SRS is not part of your CPF — it is a voluntary scheme that complements your CPF savings for retirement.
+You can contribute any amount to your SRS accounts and as many times as you wish within the year, subject up to a maximum contribution cap of $15,300 for Singaporeans and PRs, and $35,700 for foreigners per year.

 The three local banks (DBS, OCBC, UOB) are the appointed SRS operators, and SRS is administered by the Inland Revenue Authority of Singapore (IRAS).

 Myth #3: You can have multiple SRS accounts

 Unlike brokerage accounts, you can only have one SRS account at any time.
 It's actually an offence to open SRS accounts with more than one operator, and there are penalties involved.To start contributing to SRS, you must first open an SRS account with one of the three localbanks (DBS, OCBC, UOB).

 If you previously had an SRS account but then closed it, you will also not be permitted to open a new account.